 Maintaining indoor humidity below 50% is crucial to prevent mold from returning in your air ducts.
 Mold thrives in damp environments, so investing in a quality dehumidifier, especially in basements or humid climates, can significantly reduce moisture in the air.
 Regularly monitor humidity levels using a hygrometer, and ensure proper ventilation in bathrooms, kitchens, and laundry rooms.
 By keeping the air dry, you eliminate the primary condition that mold needs to grow and spread throughout your HVAC system.

-Schedule Regular HVAC Maintenance
+The Importance of Regular HVAC Maintenance Against Mold

 Routine HVAC inspections and maintenance help identify early signs of mold, leaks, and system inefficiencies.
 A licensed HVAC technician can clean components, check for moisture buildup, and ensure your system is operating efficiently.
 Regular maintenance also includes replacing filters and inspecting ductwork, helping to eliminate dust and contaminants that can feed mold growth.
 Preventative care is far more cost-effective than remediation and ensures your air ducts stay mold-free over the long term.